f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h3>C.2 Positive DOA angle (Port side)</h3>

-Displays the posiive azimuth in degrees with respect to antenna direction of the incoming wave.
+Displays the positive azimuth in degrees with respect to antenna direction of the incoming wave.
 This corresponds to the port side with respect to the antenna system from antenna 1 to antenna 2.
 This direction is displayed with a red arrow on the compass (1).

 <h3>C.3 Negative DOA angle (Starboard side)</h3>